puppetlabs/puppetlabs-pe_event_forwarding/README.md

 1. Install the module in your environment

 2. Classify a node with the `pe_event_forwarding` class and provide a value for the `pe_token` parameter.
 We recommend providing an api token generated for a console user created for use with this module.
+The user minimially requires the [Job orchestrator permission](https://puppet.com/docs/pe/latest/rbac_permissions_intro.html#user_permissions).
 See [rbac token vs username/password ](#token-vs-username-password-authentication) below for details.
 Also see [Advanced Configuration Options](#advanced-configuration-options) below for details on other configuration options.

 3. Install a module that implements a PE Event Forwarding processor such as the [Splunk_hec][3] module, and enable its Event Forwarding feature as detailed in that module's documentation.